Laminitis

-Radiograph of a horse hoof showing marked separation of the hoof from the coffin bone with evidence of roation and sinking, comaptible with active severe laminitis.
+Radiograph of a horse hoof showing marked separation of the hoof from the coffin bone with evidence of rotation and sinking, compatible with active severe laminitis.
 P2 designates the middle phalanx, or pastern bone, and P3 designates the distal phalanx, or coffin bone.
 The yellow lines mark the distance between the top and bottom part of the coffin bone relative to the hoof wall, showing marked widening of the hoof-lamellar zone, with the distal (bottom) of the coffin bone rotated away from the hoof wall.

-Laminitis is a disease of the feet of ungulates, found mostly in horses and cattle involving inflammation of the laminae.
+Laminitis is a disease of the feet of ungulates, found mostly in horses and cattle, involving inflammation of the laminae.
 Clinical signs include foot tenderness progressing to inability to walk, increased digital pulses, and increased temperature in the hooves.
 Severe cases with outwardly visible clinical signs are known by the colloquial term founder, and progression of the disease will lead to perforation of the coffin bone through the sole of the hoof or being unable to stand up, often requiring euthanasia.

 Laminae

-The bones of the hoof are suspended within the axial hooves of ungulates by layers of modified skin cells, known as laminae or lamellae, which suspend the bony column from the hoof wall, contributing to shock absorption during locomotion.
+The bones of the hoof are suspended within the hooves of ungulates by layers of modified skin cells, known as laminae or lamellae, which suspend the bony column from the hoof wall, contributing to shock absorption during locomotion.
 In horses, there are about 550–600 pairs of primary epidermal laminae, each with 150–200 secondary laminae projecting from their surface.
 These interdigitate with equivalent structures attached to the surface of the coffin bone (PIII, P3, the third phalanx, pedal bone, or distal phalanx), known as dermal laminae.
 The secondary laminae contain basal cells which attach via hemidesmosomes to the basement membrane.
 The basement membrane is then attached to the coffin bone via the connective tissue of the dermis.